 - Describe major steps in the participatory and integrated water resources planning process.

-- Identify and apply planning tools, such as stakeholder integration, methods for environmental impact assessment and decision support systems, while engaging in water resources planning activities.
+- Identify and apply tools and models, such as stakeholder integration, environmental impact assessment (EIA), decision support systems, role plays and water system models, while engaging in water resources planning activities.

-- Evaluate alternative water management strategies by applying multi-criteria analysis.
+- Develop alternative water management strategies and compare and evaluate them by applying multi-criteria analysis.